lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 # EDHOC Over CoAP and OSCORE {#marco}

 The overhead of CoAP and OSCORE when used to transport EDHOC is a bit more complex than the overhead of UPD and TCP.
-Assuming a that the CoAP Token has a length of 0 bytes, that CoAP Content-Format is not used, that the EDHOC Initiator is the CoAP client, that the connection identifiers have 1-byte encodings, and the CoAP URI path is "edhoc", the additional overhead due to CoAP being used as transport is:
+Assuming that the CoAP Token has a length of 0 bytes, that the CoAP Content-Format is not used, that the EDHOC Initiator is the CoAP client, that the connection identifiers have 1-byte encodings, and that the CoAP URI path is "edhoc", the additional overhead due to CoAP being used as transport is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 For EDHOC message_1